Psycho Path: Slipping Over the Edge at Taos Ski Valley

-I stopped and gathered myself.
+I stopped and took account of my situation.
 Here I was clinging to the side of a slope, bereft of my skis.
 It was late in the day.
-I was cold, hungry and bone weary.
+I was cold, hungry and fatigued.
 But before I could go home, I would have to clean up the yard sale I had laid out.

 One ski was stuck in the snow about 15 yards to my left.
-I clawed my way over to it, gasping for breath in the thin mountain air, and confronted the question of whether it was better to snap it back on or try to drag it along after me as I side-slipped down.
+I clawed my way over to it, gasping for breath in the thin mountain air, and confronted the question of whether it was better to snap it back on or try dragging it along after me as I side-slipped to the bottom.

-I decided I would have more control with it on, but then had to deal with the logistics of standing up on a slippery 50% gradient and toe my boot into the binding without falling over or letting the ski slip away.
+I decided I would have more control with it on, but then had to deal with the logistics of standing up on a 50% gradient and trying to snap my boot into the binding without falling over or letting the ski get away.
 The effort left me draped over my poles, head hung, panting heavily.

-Having once again gathered myself, I tried to ski-step along (never a good idea) and tipped over, sliding head first down the slope for 30 or 40 yards before I got the ski swung around below me so it could break my fall.
+Having once again gathered myself, I tried to side-slip down (never a good idea) and tipped over, sliding head first down the slope for 40 yards before I got the ski swung around to the downhill side so it could break my fall.
 I then traversed from one side of the run to the other until I reached the other ski and put it on.
 I was totally exhausted.

-All things considered, we’d had a marvelous time, courting danger, pumping up the adrenalin, feeling the rush.
-But I had miscalculated the icy late day conditions and my own weariness, and it could’ve gone badly for me on Lorelai.
+All things considered, we’d had a great time courting disaster, pumping up the adrenalin, and feeling the rush.
+But I had miscalculated the icy late day conditions and my own weariness, and it could’ve gone badly for me.

 “It was nasty out there at the end,” I told the guys.
 “They should put a warning sign on those things.”